bottlesdevs/website/_posts/2023-10-05-bottles-next-a-new-chapter.md

 ### Parental Control

 Bottles has matured to the point where it must take responsibility for parental control.
-Since it allows the installation of Windows software on Linux and Mac OS, it can potentially bypass parental control filters.
+Since it allows the installation of Windows software on Linux and MacOS, it can potentially bypass parental control filters.
 For this reason, we've introduced an in-house parental control system that allows parents and legal guardians to limit access to certain Bottles features, such as running new executables or restricting access to pre-installed applications.

 Sorry, kids, when mom says it's time for homework, it's homework time.